Little Caesars logo

 Pros

-The $7,500 initial franchise fee is well below what's common in Food & Beverage, leaving you with more cash on hand for site selection and build-out.
+The $7,500 initial franchise fee is well below what's typical for food & beverage concepts, leaving you with more cash on hand for build-out and early expenses.

 Cons

-Forty-four outlet non-renewals is unusually high for a system of this size, suggesting a notable number of operators chose not to continue under renewal terms.
+Forty-four outlet non-renewals is unusually high for a system this size, suggesting a notable number of franchisees chose not to continue under renewal terms.

 Territory Protection